 In October of 2019, the CDC released a report regarding an outbreak of lung disease across the nation.
 Around 1,480 people have been affected, and all had a history of using a vaping product, with some stating that the liquid contained THC.
 The agency said that 33 people have died as a result of this health condition.
 Unfortunately, the reports are too new to know what precisely is causing the lung injuries, and research is still being conducted to determine if they’re related to a specific compound or substance in e-cigarettes.

 Our attorneys are currently reviewing claims regarding JUUL-related injuries.
 If you or a loved one has suffered harm that you believe was caused by vaping, we’re ready to speak with you about your case.
-We have over 150 years of combined legal experience and know how to handle complex personal injury matters as well as product liability.
+We have over 150 years of combined legal experience and know-how to handle complex personal injury matters as well as product liability.

 Please contact us to discuss your situation during a free consultation.
 We can be reached by phone at (614) 321-3212 or online.